Azure-Samples/academic-knowledge-analytics-visualization/src/AcademicAnalytics/04. Conference Top Papers/README.md

 | Conference Short Name | string | Used for finding the correct path to files output by the script.
 This should be the same value as @conferenceShortName in the script for the template to load correctly. |

-### ConferencePapersStatistics (WWW).pbix
+### ConferenceTopPapers (WWW).pbix

 This Power BI report file is for comparison.
-If you run the script as is then use ConferencePapersStatistics.pbit to create a Power BI report, the visualization and interaction should be indentical.
+If you run the script as is then use ConferenceTopPapers.pbit to create a Power BI report, the visualization and interaction should be indentical.

 ## Resources